Installation and Deinstallation

 -$rc: clear registry entries for this program

 All registry entries of this program are deleted.
-That is useful when Bin2C is being deleted ("uninstalled") or if one wants to restart with a virgin version.
+That is useful when DrawTimingDiagram is being deleted ("uninstalled") or if one wants to restart with a virgin version.
+Note that -$rd must also be specified, otherwise the registry entries will immediately be recreated with their default settings.

 -$rd: disable use of the registry for this program

 The registry is not used.
-Bin2C will use the .ini file, unless -id is also specified.
+DrawTimingDiagram will use the .ini file, unless -id is also specified.

 -$rr: read initialization values from registry